SellaRafaeli/DoggieWalker/README.md

 **DoggieWalker** is a project to teach web development.
 This project includes a simple web app with an in-depth tutorial (this file) to walk you through it and learn web development.
+You can see the app here: http://doggie-walker.herokuapp.com/.

 ![](http://i.imgur.com/rDNkszO.png)